CyVerse-Ansible/ansible-k3s/README.md

-K3S_CLUSTER_TOKEN | none | if set, the cluster will be initialized to this token, rather than randomly generated K3S_CLUSTER_CIDR | none | if set, cidr for cluster e.g. 192.168.0.0/16 K3S_VERSION | none | if set, will attempt to set the k3s version K3S_MASTER_INSTALL | true | reinstall master node(s)
-K3S_MASTER_IP | none | sets the k3s masters ip for when ansible_default_ipv4 is getting an incorrect value K3S_MASTER_PORT | 6443 | master node port
+K3S_CLUSTER_TOKEN | none | if set, the cluster will be initialized to this token, rather than randomly generated K3S_CLUSTER_CIDR | none | if set, cidr for cluster e.g. 192.168.0.0/16 K3S_VERSION | none | if set, will attempt to set the k3s version K3S_IS_MULTINODE | false | if true, then will do additional setup to prepare hosts for multinodes (like ip forwarding) K3S_MASTER_INSTALL | true | reinstall master node(s) K3S_MASTER_IP | none | sets the k3s masters ip for when ansible_default_ipv4 is getting an incorrect value K3S_MASTER_PORT | 6443 | master node port